UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 Note: For wind turbines, the capacity of one turbine is specified in the name (1500 W), and the size is an integer.
 Here, we thus have two 1.5MW wind turbines installed (totalling to 3MW), and 2.4MW of solar PV.

-In order to read in the required data for our four different technologies, the JSON files thereof have to be copied from the model repository (``.\data\technology_data``) into the "technology_data" folder in your input data folder.
-This can be done by running the following code:
+In order to read in the required data for our four different technologies, the JSON files thereof have to be copied  into the "technology_data" folder in your input data folder.
+This can be done by running the following code (alternatively a new json file for a new technology can be specified):

 .. testcode::

-    dp.copy_technology_data(path, "path_to_model_repository")
+    adopt.copy_technology_data(input_data_path)

 Again, the path is the same as before, and it will automatically copy all technologies that are specified in ``Technologies.JSON``.
 In the technologies' specific JSON files, you can specify the cost data, lifetime, losses, etc.